Web App Firewalls

 resources:regionalFirewall:type: web-app-firewallproperties:scope: regionalrules:- type: custom-rule-groupproperties:name: CustomRuleGrouparn: <<ARN of existing rule group>>priority: 0

-Example reference to custom rule group
+An example of a reference to a custom rule group.

 IP